 German Reunification has thus been used in a number of studies in the last two decades to analyze different questions.
 The first paper using German Reunification as a natural experiment is Fuchs-Schündeln and Schündeln (2005), who analyze self-selection in occupational choice according to risk preferences and its effects on estimates of precautionary savings.
 Redding and Sturm (2008) study the role of market access, and Redding et al. (2011) and Ahlfeldt et al. (2015) focus on industrial location choices.
-Gebhardt (2013) uses German reunification as a natural experiment to analyze the effect of ownership on relationship specific investment in the housing market.
+Gebhardt (2013) uses German reunification as a natural experiment to analyze the effect of ownership on relationship specific investment in the housing market, and Bursztyn and Cantoni (2015) to investigate the effect of television advertisement on consumption.
 The studies by Alesina and Fuchs-Schündeln (2007), analyzing endogenous preferences for redistribution, and Burchardi and Hassan (2013), studying the effect of social ties on growth, are described below and also rely on the natural experiment of German reunification.

-In the context of the Permanent Income Hypothesis, Fuchs-Schündeln (2008) exploits German Reunification as a large positive permanent income shock for East Germans, which is embedded into a structural life cycle model of consumption.
-This is one of the very few papers which combine a structural model in macroeconomics with a natural experiment.3 As in any structural model, this implies making assumptions about functional forms and calibrating the model carefully.
+In the context of the Permanent Income Hypothesis, Fuchs-Schündeln (2008) exploits German Reunification as a large positive permanent income shock for East Germans.
+This permanent income shock is embedded into a structural life cycle model of consumption.
+This is one of the very few papers which combine a structural model in macroeconomics with a natural experiment.
+As in any structural model, this implies making assumptions about functional forms and calibrating the model carefully.
 Yet, it has the advantage that one can talk about the match between quantitative model implications and the data, and can distill the relative importance of different model components.

-The life cycle model in Fuchs-Schündeln (2008) incorporates a retirement saving motive, a precautionary saving motive due to income risk and an exogenous liquidity constraint, and deterministically changing household size over the life cycle, which leads to patterns in household saving rates.
-West German life cycles play out in this model context from start to end, but East Germans enter the new economic model environment in 1990 at a certain age.
-At this age, they are endowed with an exogenous wealth level, which is taken as the cohort-specific East-West wealth ratio in 1990 from the data.
-Importantly for the predictions of the model, the East-West wealth ratio at reunification was very low
+The life cycle model in Fuchs-Schündeln (2008) incorporates a retirement saving motive, a precautionary saving motive due to income risk and an exogenous liquidity constraint, and deterministically changing household size over the life cycle.
+West German life cycles play out in this model context from start to end, but East German households enter the new economic model environment in 1990 at a certain age.
+At this point in time, they are endowed with an exogenous wealth level, which is taken as the cohort-specific East-West wealth ratio in 1990 from the data.
+Importantly for the predictions of the model, the East-West wealth ratio at reunification was very low (lower than the East-West income ratio), which is especially true for older cohorts closer to retirement.
+From that point on, East Germans also live in this new economic model environment.
+Life-cycle income growth, income risk, and changing household sizes are calibrated separately for East and West Germans.

-3This is more common in other fields, see e.g. the paper by Ahlfeldt et al. (2015).
+&lt;sup>3This approach is more common in other fields, see e.g. the paper by Ahlfeldt et al. (2015).